RedPitaya/RedPitaya/doc/developerGuide/125-14/fastIO.rst

     .. warning::

         Jumper settings are limited to the described positions.
-Any other configuration or use of different jumper type may damage the product.
+Any other configuration or use of different jumper type may damage the product and voiding the warranty.

     9. Input stage schematics is given in picture below.